The Flying Ram: The U.S. Built a Fighter Designed to Crash Into Bombers

 Of all the strange aircraft the United States built during the Second World War — and there were many — none was stranger, on paper or in person, than the Northrop XP-79.

-The XP-79 was, in concept, a manned missile.
-Its mission was not to shoot down enemy bombers with guns or rockets.
-Its mission was to physically ram them.
-The aircraft was designed around a magnesium-alloy leading edge thick enough to slice through an enemy fuselage in mid-air, while the XP-79 itself, sturdier than the bomber it had just gutted, would, theoretically, fly home for another go.
+The XP-79 has gone down in history as a manned missile.
+Its mission, so the famous story goes, was not to shoot down enemy bombers with guns or rockets, but to physically ram them.
+The aircraft was said to be designed around a magnesium-alloy leading edge strong enough to slice through an enemy fuselage in mid-air, while the XP-79 itself, sturdier than the bomber it had just gutted, would, theoretically, fly home for another go.
+Aviation historians now widely regard the ramming doctrine as a myth — the aircraft was always intended to carry four .50-calibre machine guns, and its welded magnesium structure was above all a construction choice — but the legend has clung to the aircraft ever since.

-It was the kind of idea that could only have been entertained in a war so total that the U.S. Army Air Forces seriously contemplated buying a fighter whose entire combat doctrine was a mid-air collision.
+It was the kind of idea that could only have been entertained in a war so total that the U.S. Army Air Forces was widely believed to be buying a fighter whose entire combat doctrine was a mid-air collision.
 Northrop signed the contract.
 The aircraft was built.
 It flew once.

 Quick Facts